cipherstash/encrypt-query-language/WHY.md

 CipherStash's encryption in use solution, comprising CipherStash Proxy and EQL, provides a practical way to enhance data security in Postgres databases.
 By keeping data encrypted even during processing, you minimize the risk of data breaches and comply with stringent security standards without significant changes to your application logic.

-To get started, see the root [README.md](https://github.com/cipherstash/encrypt-query-language?tab=readme-ov-file#getting-started) file.
+To get started, see the [Getting Started](https://github.com/cipherstash/encrypt-query-language/blob/main/GETTINGSTARTED.md) guide.

 **Contact Support:** For further assistance, raise an issue [here](https://github.com/cipherstash/encrypt-query-language/issues).